Monotone solutions for mean field games master equations : continuous state space and common noise: First order master equations with common noise

-This assumption is a sort of strong monotonicity assumption on $f$ and $U_0$.
-For instance for $\alpha = 0$ this assumption reduces to usual monotonicity.
+We only consider $\nu \in L^2_0$ because of the fact that $f$ and $U_0$ are only defined on $\mptd$ and not on all measures.
+The previous assumption is a sort of strong monotonicity assumption on $f$ and $U_0$.
+For instance for $\alpha = 0$ this assumption reduces to usual monotonicity for smooth $f$ and $U_0$.
 Furthermore, this assumption is weaker than $\alpha$ monotonicity.
-Indeed, if $f$ is smooth and satisfies for all $\nu \in L^2(\mathbb{T}^d)$,
+Indeed, if $f$ is smooth and satisfies for all $\nu \in L^2_0(\mathbb{T}^d)$,

 for some $\alpha > 0$, then it satisfies \eqref{strongmon1} for all $\nu \in L^2(\mathbb{T}^d)$ (possibly for another $\alpha > 0$).
 Let us remark that such a requirement is satisfied for functions $f$ defined by